NETWAYS/check_nano/README.md

 https://inveo.com.pl/monitoring-en/nano-temperature-sensor/#:~:text=Nano%20Temperature%20Sensor%20PoE%20is%20an%20IP%20thermometer%20designed%20for,3af%20(Power%20over%20Ethernet).

 ### Checks
-The check command will ouput the temperature based on your "Inveo Nano Sensore" The alarm parameters are set in the administration panel of your sensor.
+The check command will ouput the temperature based on your "Inveo Nano Sensore".
+The alarm parameters are set in the administration panel of your sensor.
 The Plugin will query your sensors xml page to get all the information it needs.

 Monitoring states:
 - OK = alarm is off